BIO Web Conf.

 The results obtained in this investigation show that the use of IDYPs can lead to improved sensory characteristics of red wine after a one year aging period, accompanied by minor changes in wine polyphenol composition and content, decreased oxygen content and slightly enhanced percentage of polymeric colour.
 However, detailed investigations of treatment parameters, such as quantity of IDYP, temperature and duration of treatment, are yet to be performed in order to reveal the influence of yeast products on wine quality in details.

-- International Organization of Vine and Wine, Compendium of International Methods of Wine and Must Analysis, Vol 1 (OIV, Paris, France, 2017) (In the text)
+- International Organization of Vine and Wine, Compendium of International Methods of Wine and Must Analysis, Vol 1 (OIV, Paris, France, 2017) [Google Scholar]

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.